RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 ### Nintendo 3DS

-- ❌ _Not supported_ - needs hashing method and memory map
+- ❌ *Not supported* - needs hashing method and memory map
+- ❌ Standalone emulator: **Citra**
+  - No longer in active development due to Nintendo making the original creators take it down along with Yuzu.
+However, an active fork exists, made by PabloMK7 of CTGP-7 fame.
 - ❌ libretro core: **Citra**
   - Only exposes 64MB of memory - documentation suggests there should be 128MB.
   - Does not support save states